 - Materials Genome Initiative

-Colloidal hydrodynamics plays an important role in Nanoparticle (NP) metrology.
-Such measurements are typically "wet" processed and make use of surfactants or other interfacial agents to disperse particles in solution.
-The self-assembly of interfacial agent about the NPs alters the hydrodynamic and transport properties of the particles, and thus, plays an important role in both the metrology of individual particles and the spontaneous self-organization of the dispersed structures into more complex macrostructures.
-We are constructing a multiscale modeling approach to gain insight into these processes using coarse-grained MD and path integral techniques to compute transport properties.
-(NIST Focus Areas=Environment, Manufacturing)
+Colloid properties play an important role in nanoparticle (NP) metrology, especially in our work on separations of single-walled carbon nanotubes (SWCNTs).
+These separations are typically "wet" processed and make use of surfactants or other interfacial agents to disperse individual particles in solution.
+The self-assembly of the interfacial agents about the NPs alters the hydrodynamic, transport and solvation properties of the particles, and thus, plays the determining role in the sorting of particles into appropriate fractions.
+We are using a multiscale modeling approach to gain insight into these processes using atomistic MD and free-energy perturbation to understand solvation, combined with path integral techniques to compute transport properties.

 NRC Research Opportunities